evilpan/dataflow-pass/README.md

 # dataflow pass

-A trivial LLVM pass that instruct tainted memory access with [DFSsan](dfsan).
+A trivial LLVM pass that instruct tainted memory access with [DFSsan][dfsan].

 ## Requirement: